-^ PPENDIA A Industrial Units at Crew Lane, Southwell Corporate Property The 6 industrial units on this site have reached end of life and require some investment and 4 of the units are not occupied by tenants as these are not fit for purpose.
-A feasibility study of the site is being undertaken in order to examine the refurbishment options to modernise the units.
+• Industrial Units at Crew Lane, Southwell Corporate Property The 6 industrial units on this site have reached end of life and require some investment and 4 of the units are not occupied by tenants as these are not fit for purpose.
+A feasibility study of the site has been undertaken in order to examine the refurbishment options to modernise the units.
 This involves utilising the current structures but modernising the units by installing WCs to all plots, small kitchenettes, low-carbon, energy efficient buildings, fire compartmentation works, new door systems and windows.
 After some market testing, the units will be designed to suit potential new incoming tenants.
-There is also an opportunity to create a secure external storage area for larger items along the open perimeter of the site. £49,615 Wouldn't expect any additional income until 2025/26 Expand the CCTV Partnership Public Protection Public Protection looked to increase the number of partners in the shared CCTV services to deliver savings and shared resilience.
+There is also an opportunity to create a secure external storage area for larger items along the open perimeter of the site.
+It is anticipated that a report will be brought to Cabinet in March relating to this £49,615 Not yet reflected within the MTFP Expand the CCTV Partnership Public Protection Public Protection looked to increase the number of partners in the shared CCTV services to deliver savings and shared resilience.
 The current partners are Newark and Sherwood, Broxtowe, and Ashfield.
 Rushcliffe has now entered a temporary arrangement to join the CCTV partnership.
 This will be £7,200 per year for a three-year period.
 The same resource can be used to cover the additional cameras and the additional of another partner reduces the running costs for all current partners. £2,400 £2,400 reduction in expenditure reflected in 24/25 budget onwards